jessicarush/react-notes/client_side_routing.md

 # Client-side Routing

 Routing is the mechanism by which requests are connected to some code.
-Traditionally routing referred to server-side routing.
+Traditionally "routing" referred to server-side routing.
 With server-side routing, a user clicks something (e.g. a link) that requests a new page or content from the server, and then the server responds with the new content or document.

 The main drawback of server-side routing is the time it can take to display content on a page.
 Often the page will have sections (e.g. header and footer) that aren't actually changing but get reloaded anyways.
 The server doesn’t know that we don’t have to reload sections that are already being displayed.
 The server will simply send a file that needs to be displayed and then call for a full refresh to display it.